top of page

 Most likely it was derived from source of "fair" meaning "pleasing/enjoyable" and pronounced as fair-ee-uh.
 The alternative combination is fae as the alternative of vae and wae (life) akin to Vulgar Latin vi pronounced "v-eye" as in vital having the same base meaning, combined with ery (from ergi/urge) 'work' as "life worker which would then hold its link to the associated sense of fate as the word fate is derived from Vulgar Latin fari meaning figuratively "to speak" in the sense of announce.
 It should be noted that ery/erg/ergi/urge is also the same source as eerie that came to take on the sense of "timidness/disturbing" as something being a sensed but otherwise unseen presence.

 The framework described here posits that all existence originates from the One and Three, transitioning from Pure Energy (PE) to Pure Matter (PM), which combines to form Living Matter (LM)—biological life.
 Upon death, LM releases Living Energy (LE), often called a ghost, which retains memory, personality, and awareness as a distinct entity.
-This cycle, termed the Wight Wheel, reflects four spiritual states and processes, all contingent on the One and Three.
+This cycle, termed the Wight Wheel, reflects four spiritual states and processes, all contingent on the One and Three and specifically the Drikeyu.

 Core Concepts